apache/activemq-artemis/RELEASING.md

 https://archive.apache.org/dist/activemq/activemq-artemis/ (this should already have been done implicitly in the previous step).

 Ensure old releases are only removed after the site is updated in order to avoid broken links.

+## Update Apache Release Data

+Use https://reporter.apache.org/addrelease.html?activemq to update the release information.

+This information will be used in the quarterly reports submitted to the Apache Board.

 ## Apache Guide